OnTrack: History

-Since the rail infrastructure was already in place, the state of New York provided a $4.5 million grant to purchase rolling stock (four 1950 Budd Rail Diesel Cars) and construct passenger stations along the former freight line.
-OnTrack was incorporated on September 24, 1994 and the primary service (known as the "City Express") began in October between Syracuse University and Carousel Center, ten times a day and seven days a week.
+Since the rail infrastructure was already in place, the state of New York provided a $4.5 million grant to purchase rolling stock (four Ex-New Haven Budd Rail Diesel Cars) and construct passenger stations along the former freight line.
+The NYSW also hosted their own fundraising excursion behind steam locomotive No. 142 in May 1993 for a $1.2 million track rehabilitation, which would boost the line's speed restriction.
+OnTrack was incorporated on September 24, 1994 and the primary service (known as the City Express) began in October between Syracuse University and Carousel Center, ten times a day and seven days a week.
+The NYSW hosted another excursion behind No. 142 to promote OnTrack.
 OnTrack initially exceeded expectations, carrying 45,757 passengers in its first three months of service.
-However, the line never turned a profit, and relied on state subsidies and volunteers to keep it running.
+However, the line never turned a profit, and it relied on state subsidies and volunteers to keep it running.

 With the initial success of the line, NYSW proposed expansions to the service, including a 2002 proposal for intercity service from Syracuse to Binghamton, stopping at several OnTrack stations as well as Cortland.
 However, the schedule was not optimized for commuter usage.
-Rather, the train was meant to bring visitors to popular destinations such as downtown museums and restaurants, weekend excursion trips to Jamesville Beach Park, the "Santa Train", and the "Orange Express" special service for Carrier Dome events.
+Rather, the train was meant to shuttle visitors to popular destinations such as downtown museums and restaurants, weekend excursion trips to Jamesville Beach Park, the Santa Train, and the Orange Express special service for Carrier Dome events.